hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 **Hip-hop** grew—in part—from the technology of dual turntables with faders.
 Hip-hop relied heavily on remix and repurposing existing music, collaging it into something unrecognizably different.
 This led to a greater appreciation of the role of remix in art, from Homer to Shakepeare and beyond, and the idea that ["Everything is a remix"](https://www.everythingisaremix.info/watch-the-series), which [complicates simplistic notions of ownership and copyright](https://en.wikipedia.org/wiki/Remix_(book)).

-Now, **"AI" art** promises something similar, as we attempt to grapple what it means when algorithms appear to be doing things that we thought were the sole domain of human creativity, and we need to revise our understanding of what an artist does and how they use these tools to make art—what wasn't creativity but skill, and what is the real essence of human creativity.
+Now, **"AI" art** promises something similar, as we attempt to grapple what it means when algorithms appear to be doing things that we thought were the sole domain of human creativity, and we need to revise our understanding of what an artist does—what wasn't creativity but skill, what it means to make art with these tools, and what is the real essence of human creativity.